ekzhang/rustpad/README.md

 [warp](https://github.com/seanmonstar/warp) web server framework and the [operational-transform](https://github.com/spebern/operational-transform-rs) library.
-We use [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) to compile the text operation logic to WebAssembly code that runs in the browser.
+We use [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) to compile text operation logic to WebAssembly code, which runs in the browser.
 The frontend is written in TypeScript using [React](https://reactjs.org/) and interfaces with [Monaco](https://github.com/microsoft/monaco-editor), the text editor that powers VS Code.